unionco/craft-components/docs/components-generator.md

-# Components - Generator
+# Components Generator
-Use the generator utility to create scaffoling for a new component.
+Use the component generator utility to create scaffoling for a new component.

 ### Usage
 ```shell